vacant-observer/AI-ML-MiniProjects/README.md

   - Handling complex data structures in Python
   - Implementing custom dialog boxes and user input handling
   - Using Gymnasium's play utility for environment interaction
+  - Implementing and running random agents in various modes

 ### [Project 2: Name of Second Project] (Coming Soon)
 - Brief description of what this project will demonstrate